A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Nonlinear estimation and simulation evidence

-Sections~\ref{Sec:methodology} and \ref{Sec:inferential_theory} developed a theoretical framework for extracting low-dimensional latent representations from attention-weighted panels under linear signal structures.
-This framework can be viewed as a solution to a representation learning problem, in which the attended data $\widetilde Z$ are projected onto a low-dimensional latent space that captures their dominant common components.

-In many empirical applications, however, linear representations may be restrictive.
-A growing literature in macroeconomics and finance documents substantial nonlinearities in the mapping from high-dimensional predictors to latent economic states and forecasts \citep{cheng2015forecasting, kelly2021autoencoder, goulet2025panel}.
-Rather than abandoning the linear framework developed above, we embed it within a more general representation learning architecture that allows for nonlinear signal extraction while preserving the same latent-variable interpretation.
+Sections~\ref{Sec:methodology} and \ref{Sec:inferential_theory} cast linear signal extraction from attention-weighted panels as a representation learning problem, projecting the attended data $\widetilde Z$ onto a low-dimensional latent space that captures its dominant common components.
+Because a growing literature documents substantial nonlinearities in macroeconomic and financial forecasting \citep{cheng2015forecasting, kelly2021autoencoder, goulet2025panel}, we embed this linear framework within a more general representation learning architecture that allows nonlinear signal extraction while preserving the same latent-variable interpretation.